JustinMurie/cs3141/README.md

-# Edit for cs3141 assignment
+# Edit this file for cs3141 assignment